The daily briefing.

 A note to our readers: On Monday we'll be observing the annual holiday in honor of Dr. Martin Luther King, Jr., and neither the Daily Briefing nor the Daily Podcast will be published.
 Research Saturday will be up as usual tomorrow, as will the Week that Was on Sunday.
 We'll return to our normal publication schedule on Tuesday, January 16th.

-Today's edition of the CyberWire reports events affecting Ecuador, Estonia, France, Germany, Japan, Montenegro, Russia, Turkey, Ukraine, the United Kingdom, the United States, and Vietnam.
+Today's edition of the CyberWire reports events affecting Ecuador, Estonia, France, Germany, Japan, Montenegro, Russia, Turkey, Ukraine, the United Kingdom, United States, and Vietnam.

 The board and cyber-risk oversight: Crown Jewels Risk Assessments.

 In today's podcast we speak with our partners at the SANS Institute's Internet Storm Center, as Johannes Ullrich tells us what to do about those IoT connected presents you probably received over the holidays.
 Our guest Philip Reitinger, CEO of the Global Cyber Alliance, describes approaches to eradicating systemic cybersecurity risks.